 Don’t be afraid to get some more coaching.
 Just because you are working on 4 star sea don’t assume that you wouldn’t benefit from some flat-water coaching.
 You need a large repertoire of techniques so that you are able to choose the most appropriate one in a skillful application when the need arises in a dynamic environment.

 Paddle other types of boats.
 Lots of reasonably strong kayakers have found their paddle awareness has improved drastically by paddling canoes while lots of canoeists have improved their appreciation of open water paddling by getting involved in sea kayaking.
-Slalom is a great way to improve your boat positioning etc….
+Slalom and/or surf kayaking is a great way to improve your boat positioning etc….

 Find other people in the same position as you, if you haven’t got paddling buddies at that level, get on the online paddling forums and find some.